factorhouse/slipway/README.md

 * A web UI running on https/3443 with websockets enabled and OIDC authorization code auth at path `/`
 * An API running on https/3443 with OIDC client credentials auth at path `/api`
-* A OTEL endpoint on http/3000 with Basic/Hash-User auth at path `/otel`
+* An OTEL endpoint on http/3000 with Basic/Hash-User auth at path `/otel`

 See the integration tests For runnable, example servers.